jesse-rost/my-portfolio/tcp-banking-system/README.md

 # Producer-Consumer Banking Server

-A multithreaded TCP banking system implemented in C that allows multiple clients to concurrently access and modify shared bank accounts.
-The project demonstrates socket programming, producer-consumer synchronization, POSIX threads, semaphores, mutexes, and Linux epoll-based event handling.
+A concurrent TCP banking system implemented in C that enables multiple clients to safely access and modify shared bank accounts in real time.
+The project combines socket programming, POSIX threads, semaphores, mutexes, and Linux epoll to demonstrate scalable client-server communication and synchronized transaction processing.

-Developed as part of CPE 2600 (Systems Programming), the server safely processes deposits, withdrawals, and balance inquiries while maintaining account consistency across multiple simultaneous client connections.
+The system utilizes a producer-consumer architecture in which client requests are placed into a bounded transaction queue and processed by worker threads.
+This design ensures account consistency during concurrent access while maintaining efficient network responsiveness and persistent transaction storage.

 ---

 # Overview

-The system consists of a TCP server and multiple client applications.
+The application consists of a multithreaded TCP server and multiple client applications communicating over standard TCP sockets.

-Each connected client communicates with the server through a dedicated producer thread.
-Banking requests are placed into a shared bounded transaction queue, where consumer threads process requests and update account balances.
+Each connected client submits banking operations such as deposits, withdrawals, and balance inquiries.
+Requests are placed into a shared transaction queue where worker threads safely process transactions and update account balances.

-This design separates network communication from transaction processing while ensuring thread-safe access to shared resources.
+By separating network communication from transaction execution, the system achieves improved scalability, responsiveness, and thread-safe access to shared account data.

 ---

 # Key Features

-- Multi-client TCP server
+- Multi-client TCP server architecture
-- Producer-consumer transaction processing model
+- Producer-consumer transaction processing
+- POSIX thread-based concurrency
 - Bounded shared transaction queue
-- POSIX thread-based concurrency
 - Semaphore-controlled queue management
 - Mutex-protected shared resources
 - Epoll-based connection handling
-- Persistent account storage using CSV files
+- Persistent account storage
-- Transaction logging for auditing and debugging
+- Transaction logging
 - Graceful server shutdown

 ---